Engineering THE IMPOSSIBLE

 - IP 54/67

-Engineering The Impossible
+Engineering the Impossible

 With over a decade of expertise in technological innovation for portable power – smart batteries, chargers and docking stations – we are adept in the integration of individual complex electronic and mechanical elements to ensure that you are getting the most reliable solutions in system level design.
+Working in collaboration with our clients as their extended engineering arm, we excel in developing electrical and mechanical designs for the most demanding battery and charging applications, while ensuring that safety and environmental requirements are met along with exceptional battery performance.

 - Battery and charger designs in Li-Ion, LiFPO4 and Li-Pouch